 Medication for Attention Deficit Hyperactivity Disorder in Children

 The most common type of medication used to treat children with ADHD is a class of medications called stimulants, which can have a positive effect on people with this condition.
 ADHD medications reduce hyperactivity and impulsivity and improve the ability to focus and learn.
 Many types of stimulant medications are available.
-NYU Langone child and adolescent psychiatrists are experienced at ensuring that each child receives the most appropriate medication for his or her symptoms.
+Our child and adolescent psychiatrists are experienced at ensuring that each child receives the most appropriate medication for his or her symptoms.

 Stimulant medications for ADHD are available in short-acting and extended-release varieties.
 Many parents find that long-acting or extended release stimulants allow a child to take the medication just once a day before school, eliminating the need to disrupt a child’s class time with a visit to the school nurse for another dose.